 So they did what most of my friends do: they called me.
 Naturally, I was willing to dive into their problem (figuratively, not literally).

-Most of the time with a sink drain there’s a problem with the p-trap, so that’s always my first line of defense.
+Most of the time with a sink drain, there’s a problem with the p-trap, so that’s always the first thing I recommend that homeowners investigate.
 The p-trap is the thing in your sink cabinet that’s kind of shaped like a “p” or elbow.
 It’s what keeps sewer gases from coming up your pipe and making a stink.

 Clearing it out is simple.
 FIRST, get a bucket.
 Normally, water won’t pour out when you take it off, but there will always be some water in the p-trap because that’s what stops the gasses.
 (Of course if your p-trap IS clogged and there’s water all up in your sink, a lot of water WILL come out.)